Terms and Conditions

 21. Data Ownership and Access

-We may require remote access to the Client’s systems and infrastructure to deliver services, perform monitoring, and provide support.
-The Client consents to such access and acknowledges that remote access is essential for timely and effective service delivery.
+We may require remote access to the Customer’s systems and infrastructure to deliver services, perform monitoring, and provide support.
+The customer consents to such access and acknowledges that remote access is essential for timely and effective service delivery.
 All remote access will be conducted securely and in accordance with our privacy and security policies.

 Prices are exclusive of taxes, duties, or charges.
-The Client is responsible for such taxes.
+The customer is responsible for such taxes.
 Valid tax invoices will be provided as required.

-The Client agrees to treat our personnel with respect and courtesy.
+The customer agrees to treat our personnel with respect and courtesy.
 Abusive, threatening, or inappropriate behaviour towards staff may result in suspension or termination of Services.

 We may suspend or terminate Services and recover unpaid Products without notice if:

-(a) The Client fails to pay when due or breaches these Terms;
+(a) The customer fails to pay when due or breaches these Terms;

-(b) The Client becomes insolvent, bankrupt, or enters into liquidation, administration, or receivership.
+(b) The customer becomes insolvent, bankrupt, or enters into liquidation, administration, or receivership.

 Contact Us to Discuss Your Cybersecurity Needs